DSpace/RestContract/scripts/metadata-export.md

 ## Parameters

-The following table summarizes the available parameters for the Metadata-Export script:
+The following table summarizes the available parameters for the metadata-export script:

 | Parameter                 | Description                                                                    |
 |---------------------------|--------------------------------------------------------------------------------|